Rebeca Andrade: 2016

-At the 2016 Olympics Andrade performed well in the qualification round and helped Brazil qualify for the team finals in fifth place.
+At the 2016 Olympics, Andrade performed well in the qualification round and helped Brazil qualify for the team finals in fifth place.
 She qualified individually to the all-around final in third place with a total score of 58.732 behind American gymnasts Simone Biles and Aly Raisman.
 During the team finals, Andrade fell on the floor exercise, and the Brazilian team finished eighth.
 In the individual all-around, she finished eleventh with a total score of 56.965.

-After the Olympic Games Andrade competed at the Brazilian Championships in November.
+After the Olympic Games, Andrade competed at the Brazilian Championships in November.
 She won the gold medal with the Flamengo club team in the all-around, uneven bars, and balance beam.
 She won the silver medal on floor exercise behind Thais Fidelis.

 2017

 Andrade won three World Cup medals in 2017 but also endured two different injuries.
 She began her season at the City of Jesolo Trophy, where the Brazilian team won the silver medal behind the United States.
 Andrade won the silver medal in the all-around behind American gymnast Riley McCusker.
 In the event finals, she finished fifth on the uneven bars, sixth on the balance beam, and fourth on the floor exercise.
 She then competed at the Koper Challenge Cup and won the gold medal on vault.
 Then at the Osijek Challenge Cup, she only competed on the uneven bars but did not qualify for the event final.

 In May, Andrade injured her ankle during training and had to wear a protective boot for two months.
 She returned to competition in August at the Brazilian Championships, where she only competed on the uneven bars and won the gold medal.
 She then competed at the Varna Challenge Cup and won the gold medal on both the vault and the uneven bars.

-Andrade was initially named to the World Championships team along with first-year senior Thais Fidelis; however, she tore her ACL for a second time during the warmups for podium training and withdrew.
+Andrade was initially named to the World Championships team along with first-year senior Thais Fidelis; however, she tore her ACL for a second time during the warm-ups for podium training and withdrew.